Google picks the ads,

 Bicycle Lanes: A no-brainer?

-bicycle lanes.
+lanes.
 You'd be wrong.
-A sizable number
+Some cyclists oppose bike

 Some of the research into the safety of bike lanes is listed

 - They make cycling feel safer.
 The surveys

 always show that #1 reason why people say they don't bike is

 because they feel it's too dangerous, and the #1 thing that